eclipse-tractusx/traceability-foss/CFX-CHANGELOG.md

 ### Fixed
 - #55 ids path for notification catalog requests is only appended if not already present.

+### Fixed

+- #375 fixed auto dispatch workflow for auto deployment from main

 ## [13.0.2-cfx-4]

 ### Changed